viettask/scrimba_backend_REST_API/note.md

 And the request object makes various properties and methods available to us.
 And one we're going to use a lot is the URL

+5) HTTP is a text_based protocol
+All data transferred between the client and the server must be in the form of strings.

+6) JSON.stringify(<data-to-convert>)

+7) When sending data, setting the Content-Types (Mime types)
+    - application/json
+    - text/html
+    - text/css
+    - application/javascript

+8) Add Path Parameters
+/api/continent/africa = filter on continent